 Loan Comparison Calculator

 But figuring out which loan is best for you can be challenging.
-There are many things to consider, and the cost of a loan can be significantly different depending on the conditions of that loan.
+There are many factors to consider, and the cost of a loan can be significantly different depending on the conditions of that loan.
 You aren’t just paying back a monthly principal; there is interest to consider, as well as monthly fees and other costs that might come up.

 View debt consolidation loan rates